Egghead Review: Breakfast Sandwiches at Proper Eats Las Vegas

 I ordered The Midtown.
 It came with a fried egg, bacon, American cheese, sliced tomato, fried shallots, and spicy aioli.

 When I took the first bite, a small amount of rich, golden yolk oozed from the over-medium egg.
-The egg was simple but fresh.
+It was messy in the best way possible.

-The bacon had a great, chewy bite, perfect meat-to-fat ratio, and a salty, rich, umami flavor.
-It was some of the best bacon I have had in a while.
+The bacon was the standout.
+It had a great, chewy bite with the perfect meat-to-fat ratio.
+It was salty, rich, and some of the best bacon I have had in a while.

-The fried shallots reminded me of crispy onion straws and had a sweet, caramelized flavor.
-They added a nice crunch and rich garlic flavor to each bite.
+The fried shallots reminded me of crispy onion straws.
+They had a sweet, caramelized flavor and a much-needed crunch to each bite.

 Service